wy-sg/Wysg.Musm.BooHill/Wysg.Musm.BooHill/README.md

 MIT License

-Copyright (c) 2026 Wysg.Musm.BooHill Contributors
+Copyright (c) 2026 wysg Contributors

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal